The North Caucasian Languages

 The Abkhaz-Adyghe languages

-In accordance with these data, the relationship scheme is constructed very easily, it is shown at left.
+In accordance with these data, the relationship scheme is constructed very easily, it is shown at the left.

 At left: The graphical model of the Abkhaz-Adyghe languages.